SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 A package is a file in a package format.
 A package unsually is made up of an archive (format) of some kind and some metadata.
 Package managers mainly for programming languages tend to do their package management for the local project by default, and only globally for the whole system if explicityly instructed
+Package managers are contrasted with installers, which usually install one piece of software only, and do not keep it updated.

+#### package manager commands

 update|update the package index|apt|brew|DIFFERENT MEANING: bundler, npm update|update all dependencies/installed packages|bundler|npm